adhilsalim/CST201/README.md

 Hi there 👋
 This is a repository for data structure course (course code: CST201) as per the KTU 2019 syllabus.
-This repo contains almost all lab programs for data structure.
+This repo contains almost all lab programs for data structure lab.

 Don't forget to give a ⭐ if you like it.